Tin(II) chloride

 Tin(II) chloride, also known as stannous chloride, is a white crystalline solid with the formula SnCl2|auto=1.
 It forms a stable dihydrate, but aqueous solutions tend to undergo hydrolysis, particularly if hot.
 SnCl2 is widely used as a reducing agent (in acid solution), and in electrolytic baths for tin-plating.
 Tin(II) chloride should not be confused with the other chloride of tin; tin(IV) chloride or stannic chloride (SnCl4).

 Chemical structure

 SnCl2 has a lone pair of electrons, such that the molecule in the gas phase is bent.
 In the solid state, crystalline SnCl2 forms chains linked via chloride bridges as shown.
 The dihydrate has three coordinates as well, with one water on the tin and another water on the first.
 The main part of the molecule stacks into double layers in the crystal lattice, with the "second" water sandwiched between the layers.

 Chemical properties

-Tin(II) chloride can dissolve in less than its own mass of water without apparent decomposition, but as the solution is diluted, hydrolysis occurs to form an insoluble basic salt:
+Tin(II) chloride dissolves in less than its own mass of water.
+Dilute solutions are subject to hydrolysis, yielding an insoluble basic salt:

-SnCl2 (aq) + H2O (l) Sn(OH)Cl (s) + HCl (aq)

-Therefore, if clear solutions of tin(II) chloride are to be used, it must be dissolved in hydrochloric acid (typically of the same or greater molarity as the stannous chloride) to maintain the equilibrium towards the left-hand side (using Le Chatelier's principle).
+Hydrolysis is prevented in the presence of hydrochloric acid, typically of the same or greater molarity as the stannous chloride.
 Solutions of SnCl2 are also unstable towards oxidation by the air: